Kennedy Road, Durban

 Kennedy Road is an informal settlement in Durban (eThekwini), in the province of KwaZulu-Natal in South Africa.
 Formed in the late 1970s or early 1980s, the settlement was mentioned by the African National Congress (ANC) after the end of apartheid but amenities were not improved.
 The site is mostly not connected to sanitation or electricity.
-Dissatisfaction with local councillors led to 2005 protests including a road blockade, out of which the shack dwellers movemment Abahlali baseMjondolo (AbM) formed.
+Dissatisfaction with local councillors led to 2005 protests including a road blockade, out of which the shack dwellers movement Abahlali baseMjondolo (AbM) formed.
 In 2009, an AbM meeting was attacked resulting in two deaths and a court case.
 More recently, the municipality has improved facilities and promised to relocate inhabitants.

 History

 The Kennedy Road informal settlement is located on a steep hillside between a large rubbish dump and the Clare Estate, a suburb of Durban (eThekwini).
 Reports state that the site has been occupied since the late 1970s or early 1980s.
 Various attempts to force people off the land were met with resistance; by the late 1980s, the city had accepted the permanency of the settlement.

 After the end of apartheid, the African National Congress (ANC) mentioned Kennedy Road by name as it pledged to improve informal settlements across the country.
 In the 1999 South African general election, inhabitants voted for the ANC.
 Most residents worked in the informal economy as cleaners or construction labourers.
 By the mid-2000s, there was a crumbling community hall and a self-managed creche, but the city had stopped emptying the latrines and only five were working on the entire site.
 The lack of decent roads meant that rubbish was rarely collected by the municipality and there were only five taps with running water.
 Around 40 percent of the site was connected to electricity, often illegally, which led to frequent shack fires.

 By 2005, the Kennedy Road Development Committee (KRDC) was pressuring local councillors to improve living conditions and believed it had secured a promise from the director of housing of eThekwini Municipality of extra land.
 Aoibheann O'Sullivan, an Irish film-maker, produced the 16-minute documentary Kennedy Road and the Councillor that same year.
 It juxtaposed claims made by local councillor Yacoob Baig with responses from residents of Kennedy Road.